-- Enquiries with management, about any known or suspected instances of non-compliance with laws and regulations and fraud; - Challenging assumptions and judgements made by management in their key accounting estimates, in particular in relation to provisions and future performance; and - Auditing the risk of management override of controls, including through testing journal entries and other adjustments for appropriateness. - Reviewing board minutes and legal and professional expenditure to identify any evidence of ongoing litigation or enquiries.
+- Enquiries with management, about any known or suspected instances of non-compliance with laws and regulations and fraud; - Challenging assumptions and judgements made by management in their key accounting estimates, in particular in relation to judgements in long-term contract accounting; and - Auditing the risk of management override of controls, including through testing journal entries and other adjustments for appropriateness. - Reviewing board minutes and legal and professional expenditure to identify any evidence of ongoing litigation or enquiries. - Addressed risk of fraud in revenue recognition through testing revenue transactions and contract revenue back to supporting evidence.